 Rebounding sea life and reemergence of aquatic life, from whales to dolphins and other species of fish amidst the pandemic points to some good news: the Adriatic sea is on its way to healing.
 While there is still work that needs to be done to ensure that things don’t bounce back to where they were, we are seeing more fish than ever, which gives us hope that this year might be one of the best for exploring underwater life this decade!

 Don`t miss out on our special offers with up to 40% discount for last minute yacht charters and early birds booking offers.

-Check out also how much does it costs to charter a yacht in Croatia with us and our regular charter terms & conditions.
+Check out also how much does a yacht charter cost in Croatia with us and our regular charter terms & conditions.